 Bacchanalia Gala Dinner + Auction

 The Bacchanalia Gala Dinner + Auction is the Vancouver International Wine Festival’s signature fundraising event.
-This Gala consistently sells out each year well in advance.
-In 2026, the black-tie affair takes place on Saturday, March 7th, at the Fairmont Hotel Vancouver, located at 900 West Georgia Street.
+The Gala consistently sells out each year well in advance.
+In 2026, the black-tie affair took place on Saturday, March 7th, at the Fairmont Hotel Vancouver.
+The hotel’s address is 900 West Georgia Street.

-Single tickets and tables of eight are available, with ticket prices ranging from around $545 per person to premium table packages of up to $6,600.
-Early-bird pricing offers savings for tickets purchased before mid-December (subject to availability).
+Single tickets and tables of eight were available.
+Ticket prices ranged from around $545 per person to premium table packages for groups of up to $6,600.
+Early-bird pricing offered savings for tickets purchased before mid-December (subject to availability).

-The Bacchanalia Gala Dinner + Auction raises money annually to support Bard on the Beach Shakespeare Festival, helping to sustain the arts in Vancouver.
-In 2023, the festival raised almost $130,000.
-Including individual donations, the total that year was $160,000, with net proceeds benefiting the Shakespeare Festival.
+The Bacchanalia Gala Dinner + Auction raises money annually to support Bard on the Beach Shakespeare festival, helping to sustain the arts in Vancouver.
+The gala raises between about $100,000 and $160,000 each year, with net proceeds benefiting the Shakespeare Festival.

 Click Bacchanalia Gala Dinner for more information about the event.